sundowndev/phoneinfoga/docs/getting-started/scanners.md

 ```

 !!! info
     Plugins are written with the [Go programming language](https://golang.org/).

-    For now, plugins are only supported through the CLI.
 To get started, [see this example plugin](https://github.com/sundowndev/phoneinfoga/tree/master/examples/plugin).

 ## Local